Cost of Attendance

 3 The Primary Care Health Fee may be waived with proof of health insurance.

 4 First-year students are charged a one-time fee in conjunction with 1L Orientation.
-The fee is billed only to the Fall semester in which a first-year student matriculates.
+The fee is assessed only in the Fall semester in which a first-year student matriculates.

 Residency